rjetalpuria-paramount/GenAIProject/README.md

      ```bash
      echo -n your_email:your_token | base64
      ```
-   - Save the encoded result in an enviroment variable called `ATLASSIAN_TOKEN`
+   - Save the encoded result in an enviroment variable called `ATL_TOKEN`

 ## Problems Faced:
 ### Problem: OpenAI API is paid and I didn't want to pay for it.